karolgit/ocigenai-BuildingAnAgenticHotelConcierge/1-lab1/1-enhance_guest_experience.md

 ## Task 1: Get Your Sample Text

-1. Open the CSV ( [TripAdvisorReviewsMultiLang.csv](./files/TripAdvisorReviewsMultiLang.csv) ) dataset.
+1. Open the CSV ( [TripAdvisorReviewsMultiLang.csv](./datasets/TripAdvisorReviewsMultiLang.csv) ) dataset.

+   💡 Tip: You can right-click on the link/file and select “Save As” (or “Save link as”) to download and save it to your local folder.

 2. Copy one **non-English review** (e.g., Vietnamese, ).
 ![Alt text](./images/copyinputdata.png "Input Data")